A Beginner’s Guide to Lead Generation: What is it, Types, Important, Process, Strategies

 6. Add calls to action

-When advertising protected content, we need to ensure that visitors (who are not yet prospects) are properly incentivized to click the button that will lead to it.
+When promoting protected content, we need to make sure visitors who aren’t yet potential leads are motivated to click the button that leads to it.

-For example, let's say we're in the content marketing business.
-We wrote a blog titled “How to Get Started with Content Marketing”.
-We promoted it on social media and attracted a number of business owners who are now reading the post.
+For example, if we’re in the content marketing business and wrote a blog called “How to Get Started with Content Marketing,” we may share it on social media.
+This will attract business owners who will read the post.

-We're careful not to leak the whole game in this article because we want those business owners to download our secure content: a free ebook titled "The Complete Guide to Content Marketing for SMBs."
+We don’t want to give everything away in the blog because we want those readers to download our exclusive content, like a free ebook titled "The Complete Guide to Content Marketing for SMBs."

-A CTA is a button, image, or sometimes a message that compels visitors to take some form of action.
-In terms of lead generation, this action will consist of navigating to a landing page where closed content can be viewed.
+To make this happen, we need a clear call-to-action (CTA).
+A CTA is a button, image, or message that encourages visitors to take an action.
+In this case, the action is navigating to a landing page where they can access the closed content.

 thank-you-page-example-optimizely